 Questions?
 Call John x1975 LOST & FOUND FOUND: long gold necklace with small crucifix pendant.
 Found in Debartolo student/faculty meeting room 158.
 Call 4-1675 to claim.
 FOUND BOOK "PEACEWORKS" found in B1 lot behind the Univ.Club call#8210 to claim Found - Cassette Tape I found a 'greatest hits' tape Friday night in the faculty parking lot in front of Stepan.
 It was in a Camelot Music bag.
-Call me and identify the lame artist on the tape and I may give it back to you, along with a lecture on music. - 288-3952 Ryan - was lost somewhere on campus.
+Call me and identify the lame artist on the tape and I may give it back to you, along with a lecture on music.
+Ryan ----- 288-3952 lost somewhere on campus.
 If found, please call Keith @4-1824.

-WANTED Looking for 1 or 2 roommates for fall semester 1994 I currently have a 2 bedroom/2 bathroom apartment (with washer and dryer) at The Pointe.
+A men's gold, rope chain bracelet WANTED Looking for 1 or 2 roommates for fall semester 1994 I currently have a 2 bedroom/2 bathroom apartment (with washer and dryer) at The Pointe.
 I also have living room, dining room, and kitchen furniture.
 Rent is approximately \$640, to be split 2 or 3 ways.